Hope For The Day: Sip of Hope

-Hope For the Day established Sip of Hope, a coffee bar in Chicago's Logan Square neighborhood in the winter of 2016.
-Boucher partnered with Jesse Diaz, founder of Dark Matter Coffee, a Chicago-based coffee brewing company.
-Sip of Hope opened on May 3, 2018.
-Senator Dick Durbin and others attended to give their support for Hope for the Day's mission.
-The coffee shop donates all of their profits to suicide prevention projects, mental health education, and serve as outreach.
-Sip of Hope staff are trained and certified in mental health first aid to assist customers who seek information about mental health challenges.
-The staff provides aid through conversation and resources about mental wellness.

-In 2020, Sip of Hope Coffee separated from their partnership with Dark Matter and began their own roasting journey.
-They continue to offer Signature and Seasonal coffee blends that include mental health resources on each bag.

-In October 2023, Sip of Hope announced a second location opening within the UC Chicago Medicine Center for Care and Discovery located in the Hyde Park neighborhood of Chicago.
+Hope For The Day began collaborating with Chicago roaster Dark Matter Coffee in 2013 on a coffee blend called Sip of Hope.
+Boucher began planning a physical cafe in 2016, and the Sip of Hope Coffee Bar opened in Logan Square on May 3, 2018.

+Hope For The Day operated the cafe, while Dark Matter supplied its coffee.
+Proceeds supported the nonprofit, and the cafe provided mental-health resource materials; its staff were certified in Mental Health First Aid.
+The organization ended the Dark Matter arrangement and began operating independently in October 2020.
+A second Sip of Hope cafe opened at the University of Chicago Medical Center's Center for Care and Discovery in Hyde Park in 2024.

 Partnerships

 Dark Matter Coffee

-Hope for the Day has partnered with Chicago's Dark Matter Coffee for years, with this alliance crystallizing in 2017 when they decided to launch a social enterprise coffee shop together to be named Sip of Hope (SOH), which they opened in May 2018.
+Hope For The Day partnered with Chicago's Dark Matter Coffee to launch Sip of Hope as a social-enterprise coffee shop.
+The cafe opened in May 2018.

 Mastodon

-In 2017, the friendship between Mastodon's Brann Dailor (drums/vocals) and Jonny Boucher resulted in the band performing at Chicago's The Metro in honor of Brann's sister, Skye, and in support of HFTD's suicide prevention programming.
-Mastodon played their highly acclaimed 2009 album, Crack the Skye, in its entirety.
-The album pays homage to Skye, who died by suicide at the age of 14.
+In 2017, the friendship between Mastodon drummer and vocalist Brann Dailor and Boucher resulted in the band performing a benefit concert at Metro in honor of Dailor's sister, Skye, and in support of HFTD's suicide-prevention programming.
+Much of the set drew from the band's 2009 album Crack the Skye, which pays homage to Skye, who died by suicide at age 14.

 Beartooth

-On December 13, 2016, the American post-hardcore band Beartooth created a charity auction in support of HFTD.
+On December 13, 2016, American post-hardcore band Beartooth created a charity auction in support of HFTD.

 Neck Deep

-Ben Barlow, lead vocalist of Welsh pop punk band Neck Deep, was interviewed by Boucher at Vans Warped Tour in 2017.
-He spoke about Neck Deep sharing similar goals with HFTD.
+Ben Barlow, lead vocalist of Welsh pop-punk band Neck Deep, was interviewed by Boucher at the Vans Warped Tour in 2017.
+Barlow discussed the band sharing similar goals with HFTD.

 Vans Warped Tour

-Johnny Boucher toured with the Vans Warped Tour.
-The tour had a tent at each venue where they distributed resources and acted as a place for people to seek help.
-Boucher went on stage and let people know that it is "OK Not To Be OK".
+Boucher toured with the Vans Warped Tour.
+HFTD operated a tent at each venue where it distributed resources and provided a place for people seeking information, while Boucher promoted the organization's message from the stage.

 Chicago Digital

-Chicago Digital, a digital marketing and web design company, worked with Hope for the Day to create a website that promotes the organization to a wider audience.
-The website was made to update news to HFTD staff and included a custom web app to help users find outreach programs near them.
+Chicago Digital, a digital-marketing and web-design company, worked with Hope For The Day to create a website and a resource-finding application.